-Kids Building Snowman Near Cabin Christmas Coloring Page
+Kids Building a Snowman Near the Cabin Coloring Page

 Kids build a snowman next to a cozy cabin with smoke from the chimney and a decorated tree outside.